 Notes on Travel Time

 Travel time must be paid if the worker travels between the homes of more than one client during the day on behalf of the same home care agency, or transportation for the client to medical appointments or on errands.
-Travel time does not have to be paid if the worker is completely relieved of their duties and is given an uninterrupted period long enough to use the time for their own purposes effectively.
+Travel time does not have to be paid if the worker is completely relieved of their duties and is given an uninterrupted period long enough to effectively use the time for their own purposes.
 This includes meal breaks, sleep time, and personal time.

 Tactics to Comply: Workforce Management